 My own research focuses mainly on how veteran writers of WW1attempted to articulate, grapple with, and understand the then widely misunderstood impacts of extreme trauma.
-Both the British and American governments had neither the medical framework nor the policies to address and care for men experiencing the paralyzing effects of war.
+Both the British and American governments had neither the medical framework nor the policies to address and care for the disruptive and often paralyzing effects of war.
 More recently, Hollywood continues to take its cue from WW1, with depictions of veterans as deeply disturbed, thereby reifying a narrowly conceived understanding of PTSD.
 In reality, most of us are not diving for cover, but our bodies may nonetheless experience chemical changes.
 Twenty years ago, I spent most of my yearlong deployment in one of Iraq's most deadly cities, Ar Ramadi.
 In fact, our combat outpost was situated just outside the urban center and experienced mortar attacks on an almost nightly basis.
-Between incoming rounds and outgoing artillery counter-barrages, most (if not all) of us developed what psychologists call a "conditioned response" that is, certain stimuli can have an associative response.
+Between incoming rounds and outgoing artillery counter-barrages, most (if not all) of us developed what psychologists call a "conditioned response."
+For those of us who have sat through introductory psychology classes, we are well aware of the seminal work of B.F.
+Skinner and accept that certain stimuli can have an associative response.
 In other words, sensory inputs (i.e. loud noises) are closely associated in the brain with traumatic memory.
-When I returned home, I experienced what's called hypervigilance-an inability to relax or sleep at times, a sense of always being on the edge, overreactions to aggressive drivers, etc. This often-overlooked aspect of PTSD was probably present in every returning veteran who spent a year or more embedded in a combat environment.
-Importantly, chemical changes likely lurk beneath the surface of most forms of hypervigilance, such as chronic bouts with acute stress response and hyperarousal, which are marked by elevated cortisol and adrenaline levels as well as spikes in anxiety, heart rate, and blood pressure.
+When I returned home, I experienced what's called hypervigilance for years-an inability to relax, a sense of always being on the edge, overreactions to aggressive drivers, an inability to sleep.
+This oftenoverlooked aspect of PTSD was probably present in every returning veteran who spent a year or more embedded in a combat environment.
+Meanwhile, chemical changes likely lurk beneath the surface of most forms of hypervigilance, such as chronic bouts with acute stress response and hyperarousal, which are marked by elevated cortisol and adrenaline levels as well as spikes in anxiety, heart rate, and blood pressure.
 While my own experience with hypervigilance has gradually lessened with time, it resurfaces in certain situations.
 When I hear loud noises (e.g. explosions), even today, I may seem fine on the outside, but my blood pressure, heart rate, and mood certainly change.
 To put it in frank terms, I feel an irrational, aggressive, teeth grinding, blindingly combative urge to fight.
-With the proposed blasting right up the river from my porch, should I expect my peaceful weekends to be shattered by noise pollution that brings me back to those days in Ar Ramadi?
+As an Iraq War veteran, should I expect my peaceful weekends on the porch to be shattered by noise pollution that brings me back to those days in Ar Ramadi?